-To use a pre-seasoned cast iron skillet for the first time, rinse it in hot water (no soap) and pat it completely dry.
+To use a pre-seasoned cast iron skillet for the first time, rinse it in hot water and pat it completely dry.
 Pour a generous amount of high-smoke point cooking oil inside it, then preheat (not on high) and cook with it.

 Of course, there’s more to it than meets the eye.
 So let’s see what else you need to know before you get cooking.

 Cooking With Pre-Seasoned Cast Iron for the First Time